Back in the day

 Our goal is to share familiar, new, and interesting gaming experiences.
 To share what makes them enjoyable for us, and maybe what would make them enjoyable for you.
 And of course pwn a few n00bs along the way…

 In a time when leaving the house and hosting LAN parties is no longer safe, or even reasonable given the availability of high speed internet these days, it’s important to still spend time together, and keep yourself entertained and connected with the world through something less divisive than social media.

-In the end, this is all just a game, and we want everyone to have fun and enjoy playing it, both during raid nights and outside of raid.
+In the end, life is all just a role-playing game, and we want everyone to have fun, enjoy playing it, and to play it together.